“The Ultimate Protection“ in Just About Any Crisis

 What about the typical anti-gold argument, that it pays no dividends?
 That it doesn’t skyrocket like an IPO stock?
 Jaffer says:

-While it may not reach as high as risk-on investment classes like stocks and crypto, gold has a long history as a store of value.
+While it may not reach as high as risk-on [assets], gold has a long history as a store of value.
 It may not be the investment that gives you the highest return, but it will almost always be considered precious.

 That’s an important point.